📐 Platform Methodology

 Valuation · DCF

-Aswath Damodaran's publicly available WACC methodology, FCF yield framework, CapEx intensity analysis, country risk premium tables, and Revenue Exit Multiple approach.
+Aswath Damodaran's publicly available WACC methodology, FCF yield framework, CapEx intensity analysis, country risk premium tables, Revenue Exit Multiple approach, sector median D/E ratios (Jan 2026), and sector-specific ERP adjustments for 20 industries.
 The global standard reference for practitioner valuation — used by investment banks, PE funds, and asset managers worldwide.

-→ Used in: DCF Suite (WACC, scenarios), Valuation factor, Capital Allocation
+→ Used in: DCF Suite (WACC + sector D/E blend + sector ERP), Valuation factor, Capital Allocation

 Modigliani & Miller (1958)